Photos show destruction from Hurricane Ian

-(NEXSTAR) – Even as Hurricane Ian was just beginning to make landfall in Florida Wednesday, the scope of the storm’s devastation was already apparent.
+(NEXSTAR) – Even shortly after Hurricane Ian made landfall in Florida, the scope of the storm’s devastation was already apparent.

 Ian brought with it 150 mph winds, more than 10 feet of storm surge and over a foot of rain.
-The hurricane’s eye was 40 miles wide as it made landfall, leaving a large path of destruction along Florida’s west coast.
+The hurricane’s eye was 40 miles wide as it made landfall Wednesday, leaving a large path of destruction along Florida’s west coast.

 Videos taken in Naples, Florida, Wednesday afternoon showed residential neighborhoods flooded, with just the roofs of cars parked along the street peeking out from the high water.